 Direct and Indirect Communication link

-Now, We will start our discussion about the methods of implementing communication link.
-While implementing the link, there are some questions which need to be kept in mind like :
+Now, We will start our discussion about the methods of implementing communication links.
+While implementing the link, there are some questions that need to be kept in mind like :

 - How are links established?